On Which Streets Is Parking on the Left Permitted?

 - Make “sign‑first” your mantra.
 Before you even think about pulling in, locate every sign, painted arrow, and curb marking.
 If anything is ambiguous, err on the side of caution and look for an alternate space.

-- take advantage of mobile tools.
+- make use of mobile tools.
 A quick tap on SpotAngels, ParkMobile, or your city’s official parking app will confirm whether a left‑hand spot is currently restricted by a time‑based meter, residential permit, or event‑specific “No Parking” order.

 - Stay alert to temporary changes.
 Construction zones, street fairs, and emergency drills can flip parking rules overnight.
 A glance at the city’s traffic‑alert page or a notification from a navigation app can keep you ahead of the curve.